ADD CONDITION

 Pediatric Use

-It's very important to keep this product out of reach of children.
+It's important to keep this product out of reach of children.
 If your child accidentally ingests it, seek medical help immediately or contact a Poison Control Center for assistance.

 Geriatric Use